Thomas Page McBee: Writing

-TV
+Television

 In 2019 and 2020, McBee wrote episodes for Netflix's Tales of the City and Showtime's The L Word: Generation Q. He has also appeared on the documentary film No Ordinary Man and the mini-series The Art of Intersection.

-In 2021, McBee was a supervising producer onThe Umbrella Academy, where he architected a storyline in which Elliot Page's character transitions to male, mirroring the actor's real-world transition.

-He is currently working on a television adaptation for Amateur.
+In 2021, McBee was a supervising producer on The Umbrella Academy, where he architected a storyline in which Elliot Page's character transitions to male, mirroring the actor's real-world transition.
+In 2022, he served as a writer and co-producer on the fourth season of The Umbrella Academy.
+He is currently developing several film and television projects, including a television adaptation for Amateur.

 Amateur (2018)

 Amateur: A True Story About What Makes a Man was published August 14, 2018, by Scribner.

-The book received a starred review from Publishers Weekly, as well as positive reviews from Kirkus, The New Republic, Buzzfeed, Booklist, The Rumpus, The Guardian, Los Angeles Review of Books, and Shelf Awareness.
+The book received a starred review from Publishers Weekly, as well as positive reviews from Kirkus, The New Republic, BuzzFeed, Booklist, The Rumpus, The Guardian, Los Angeles Review of Books, and Shelf Awareness.
 Amateur was a finalist for a Lambda Literary Award for Transgender Nonfiction, nominated for The Baillie Gifford Prize for Non-Fiction, and shortlisted for the Wellcome Book Prize.

 Man Alive (2014)

 Man Alive: A True Story of Violence, Forgiveness and Becoming a Man was published September 9, 2014, by City Lights Publishers.
 The book received starred reviews from Publishers Weekly, Kirkus Reviews, Lambda Literary Foundation, and Library Journal.
 Man Alive won a Lambda Literary Award for Transgender Nonfiction.